andreatramacere/jetset/doc/index.rst

   starting model,following the phenomenological trends that I have implemented. fitting of multiwavelength SEDs using both frequentist approach (iminuit) and bayesian MCMC sampling (emcee)

-* Self-consistent temporal evolution of the plasma under the effect of radiative and accelerative processes, both first order and second order (stochastic acceleration) processes.
+* Self-consistent temporal evolution of the plasma under the effect of radiative, accelerative processes, and adiabatic expansion.
+Both first order and second order (stochastic acceleration) processes are implemented.

 ..
 Important::
     Acknowledgements: if you use this code in any kind of scientific publication please cite the following papers: